tuist/XcodeProj/README.md

 - `XCWorkspace` that defines the structure of the project workspace.
 - `PBXProj` that defines the strcuture of the project.

-Amongt other properties, the most important one in the `PBXProj` object is `Objects`.
+Among other properties, the most important one in the `PBXProj` object is `Objects`.
 Projects are defined by a list of those objects that can be classified in the following groups:

 - **Build phases objects**: Define the available build phases.
-- **Targets objects**: Define your project targets and dependencies between them.
+- **Target objects**: Define your project targets and dependencies between them.
 - **Configuration objects**: Define the available configs and the link between them and the targets.
-- **Files objects**: Define the project files, build files and groups.
+- **File objects**: Define the project files, build files and groups.

 All objects subclass `PBXObject`, and have an unique & deterministic reference.
 Moreover, they are hashable and conform the `Equatable` protocol.